shikoubox/ROAST/README.md

 DTU Roadrunners Solar Team

-Code and source files for all Solar Car parts and related files.
-(Embedded, Control Panel, Website, PCBs, 3D prints)
+Code and source files for all Solar Car parts and other related files. (e.g. PCBs, 3D prints, Embedded, Project materials, datasheets and literature)

 # Structure
 For parts, put all relevant for your part/project in a corresponding parts folder with, part and year.